KannonZenetism/zenetism-field-physics/zenetism/mpx/awareness-spectrum-and-its-inverse-arc.md

 ---

 The awareness spectrum names the structural registers by which awareness manifests across the lattice.
-It is not an evolutionary ladder, and it is not limited to ordinary cognition.
+It is not an evolutionary ranking, and it is not limited to ordinary cognition.
 "Awareness" functions here as the loose umbrella term — the way *consciousness* or *sentience* are ordinarily spoken of — while the registers within the spectrum draw the precise distinctions: proto-awareness, awareness and non-awareness, conscious-awareness, and the consciousness register.
 Each centropic register is paired with an inverse register on the entropic arc.
 The whole spectrum is structural; 🕳️ Zenon exceeds it entirely, beyond awareness as such.

 The sequence runs:

 **proto-awareness → awareness / non-awareness → conscious-awareness → consciousness**

 These are structural registers, not stages of evolution.
-A register is a mode of how awareness stands, not a rung climbed toward worth.
+A register is a mode of how awareness stands, not a rank attained toward worth.

 ## The Proto-Aware Ground — L₀